martinez099/healthcheck/README.md

 # healthcheck
 This is a command-line tool to check the health of a Redis Enterprise cluster.

+Click [here](https://docs.google.com/document/d/1C-vlVB8Xcq8GC_cVQNr_K0RGMAVj8cXWg-KOXOj06i4) for more information.

 ## Description
 The tool does *read-only* operations via SSH remote execution and the Redis Enterprise REST-API.

-It checks the
+It checks:
-- configuration of nodes and databases.
+- Configuration of nodes and databases.
-- sizing of a cluster and its databases.
+- Sizing of a cluster and its databases.
-- historical usage data of a cluster, its nodes and databases.
+- Historical usage data of a cluster, its nodes and databases.

 ### Checks
 Each check has a result which is indicated by: